Our Science curriculum

 Overview

-Secondary school science is traditionally organized into the three disciplines of biology, chemistry and physics.
-Our high-quality science curriculum prioritizes pupils building knowledge of key concepts in a meaningful way that reflects how knowledge is organized within and across the scientific disciplines.
+Secondary school science is traditionally organised into the three disciplines of biology, chemistry and physics.
+Our high-quality science curriculum prioritises pupils building knowledge of key concepts in a meaningful way that reflects how knowledge is organised within and across the scientific disciplines.

 BiologyChemistryPhysics